Distorted (film): Plot

 Russell Curran (Brendan Fletcher) is a successful businessman living in Portland, Oregon.
 His 32-year-old wife Lauren (Christina Ricci) suffers from bipolar disorder after a home invasion left her injured and her baby drowned in the bathtub.

-Craving for a safe home, Russell and Lauren decide to move into a luxurious high-tech smart apartment an hour away from Portland.
+Craving a safe home, Russell and Lauren decide to move into a luxurious high-tech smart apartment an hour away from Portland.
 On one of their first evenings, they attend a cocktail party and meet the other residents who are all very wealthy.
 One of them is Phillip Starks (Vicellous Reon Shannon), an heir of a successful marketing company focussing on consumer psychology.

 Lauren notices strange noises coming from the apartment's sound system and occasionally sees the TV flashing up strange pictures and words.
 She tries to speak to Russell, but he blames her bipolar disorder and accuses her of paranoia.
 Later, Russell secretly installs CCTV cameras to observe Lauren's behavior.

 Through research on the internet, Lauren gets in touch with Vernon Sarsfield (John Cusack), a hacker and journalist.
 Vernon affirms to Lauren that she is not paranoid and that she needs to help him to prove that the residents of her home are being used as involuntary experimental subjects for subliminal stimuli by the building's owners.
 Vernon believes Lauren is the only one to notice the subliminal messaging because of her bipolar disorder.

 One day, Lauren meets a resident that she perceives as particularly awkward.
 He tells Lauren that he "is not one of them" and soon after commits suicide by jumping off the roof of the building.
 As the strange events intensify, Vernon advises Lauren to leave since he has been tracked and thus can not help her anymore.